Code-Institute-Submissions/family_organiser/readme.md

 - Items added in january 2020 and january 2021 might be added to the same monthly report section (I might of fixed this, can't tell until other bug is fixed...)

+- Remove checkboxes no longer work as I can have nested forms.

 ## Features to add

 ### Shopping page